 4. Fear is an illusion – you’re already alone.

 The only fear we really have is our inability to cope with an unknown happening in the future.
 For example, if you’re nervous about an upcoming interview, what you’re really afraid of is your supposed inability to perform well.
 But once you’re there, then you don’t really feel the fear as much because you’re focused in the moment.
-So apply this logic when you’re single.
+So to apply this logic when you’re single.

 You’re already single, right?
 That means you’re coping with it just fine!
 And if you are currently in a bad relationship, go back and re-read #3 (uncertainty breeds opportunity and allows the right person to enter your life).